klaytn/servicechain-value-transfer-examples/hardhat/README.md

 },
 ```

-You may have to adjust `gasPrice` if gas price changes.
+You should adjust `gasPrice` with the current `gasPrice` value from your network.
+The default `gasPrice` in the template is set with the value from the Cypress network (i.e., 25 ston).

 - Run `subbridge.anchroing(true)` in kscn